Tahlia Skaines Is ‘All Smiles’ While Flaunting Her Incredible Figure In A Tiny Purple Bikini

 “Body goals,” quipped a fourth admirer.

-Tahlia often gets her faans smiling by showing off her impressive bikini body on her page.
+Tahlia often gets her fans smiling by showing off her impressive bikini body on her page.
 Another recent upload included several throwback snaps of the model playing volleyball in a blue two-piece during one of her many trips to Bali.
 That post proved to be popular as well, amassing over 15,000 likes since going live.